open-contracting-extensions/public-private-partnerships/docs/framework.md

 **Example**: See [section I.10](#i-10-project-approval-dates) for JSON and flattened examples of the `milestones` building block.

 #### I.11.2.
 Contract milestones - Date of financial close

-Contract Milestones (Estimated and Actual) - Date of financial close

 > In a financing, the point at which the documentation has been executed and conditions precedent have been satisfied or waived.
 Drawdowns become permissible after this point. ([Source](https://pppknowledgelab.org/glossary#Financial_Close))